aimms/how-to/Articles/505/index.rst

    working knowledge of the system and its language.
-One tutorial is intended for beginners (the current one you are reading), while `the other <https://academy.aimms.com/course/view.php?id=45>`__ is aimed at more advanced users of AIMMS.
+One tutorial is intended for beginners (the current one you are reading), while `the other <https://academy.aimms.com/course/view.php?id=45>`__ is aimed at building a first full application.
 You may register on the `AIMMS Academy <http://academy.aimms.com/>`__ to use it.

 -  There is an `example library <https://how-to.aimms.com/examples/index.html>`__ with a variety of examples to illustrate simple and advanced applications together with particular aspects of